pic

 julia>

-3-element Vector{Int64}: 1 4 9
+3-element Vector{Int64}:

-Broadcasting Over One Argument Only
+Broadcasting Over Only One Argument

 When we broadcast a function or operator over some vectors x and y, both objects are simultaneously iterated.
-However, there are instances where we only want to iterate over one argument, keeping the other argument fixed.
-A typical scenario is when we need to check whether elements from x match any values in a predefined list y.
+Yet, there are instances where we want only one argument to vary while keeping the other fixed.

-To illustrate how this can be achieved via broadcasting, we first introduce the function in(a, list).
-This assesses whether the scalar a equals some element in the vector list.
-For instance, executing in(2, [1,2,3]) returns true, because 2 belongs to [1,2,3].
+A typical scenario arises when checking whether elements from x match any values in a predefined list y.
+To illustrate this, let's first introduce the function in(a, list), which determines whether the scalar a equals some element in the vector list.
+For instance, in(2, [1,2,3]) evaluates to true, since 2 is contained in [1,2,3].

 x = [1, 2]